ScratchAddons/website-v2/content/blog/v1-35-released.md

 ![Expanding and collapsing footer](/assets/img/blog/v1-35-released/expand-footer.gif)

-And now that this feature has become its own addon, you don't have to enable "Infinite scrolling" to use it.
+And now that this feature has become its own addon, you don't even have to enable "Infinite scrolling" to use it.

 ### What the sprite?